-Many Cyclers ask us if they need to add their sex data and the simple answer is - yes.
+Many Cyclers ask us if they need to add their sex data, and the simple answer is - yes.
 The benefits are many, both to you and to us, which includes our Science team and our Research & Development team.

 Our Science and R&D teams use the data that our Cyclers add into their apps to perform the high-quality research that we do, and to, of course, continuously improve the app and the algorithm.
-This enables us to perform the studies we have so far, which includes the latest clinical study that is the largest study ever performed, not only on Natural Cycles but on natural contraception as of yet, which included over 22.000 women!
+This enables us to perform the studies we have so far, which includes the latest clinical study that is the largest study ever conducted, not only on Natural Cycles but on natural contraception as of yet, which included over 22.000 women!

 The benefits of adding sex data are many, as informed earlier, and more specifically:

 For a Plan Cycler, it helps you know the chances of conception for each cycle, as you will know exactly when you had sex in relation to your ovulation.
 It will also help you analyze if you and your partner should aim for intercourse a few more times in the days leading up to ovulation or not.
 Every other day during the fertile (pink-red) days are recommended.